Linear Model and Extensions: Final remarks

 \section{Final remarks}

-The beauty of the asymptotic analysis and the EHW standard error is that they hold under weak parametric assumptions on the error term.
+The beauty of the asymptotic analysis and the EHW standard error is that they hold under weak parametric assumptions on the error terms.
 We do not need to modify the OLS estimator but only need to modify the covariance estimator.

-However, this framework has limitations.
-First, the proofs are based on limiting theorems that require the sample size to be infinity.
-We are often unsure whether the sample size is large enough for a particular application we have.
-Second, the EHW standard errors can be severely biased and have large variability.
-Finally, under the heteroskedastic linear model, the Gauss--Markov theorem does not hold, so the OLS can be inefficient.
-We will discuss possible improvements in Chapter \ref{chapter::WLS}.
-Finally, unlike Section \ref{sec::prection-normallinear}, we cannot create any reasonable prediction intervals for a future observation $y_{n+1}$ based on $(X,Y, x_{n+1})$ since its variance $\sigma_{n+1}^2$ is fundamentally unknown without further assumptions.
+However, this framework has limitations. \begin{enumerate}[label=(L\arabic*), ref=L\arabic*] \item The proofs are based on limiting theorems that require the sample size to be infinity.
+We are often unsure whether the sample size is large enough for a particular application we have. \item The EHW standard errors can be severely biased and have large variability in finite samples.
+Problem \ref{hw::ehw-unbiased-hc2} shows that the HC2 correction is unbiased for the true covariance matrix of $\hat\beta$ under the Gauss--Markov model.
+However, no such result exists for the heteroskedastic linear model. \item Under the heteroskedastic linear model, the Gauss--Markov theorem does not hold, so the OLS can be inefficient.
+We will discuss possible improvements in Chapter \ref{chapter::WLS}. \item Unlike Section \ref{sec::prection-normallinear}, we cannot create any reasonable prediction intervals for a future observation $y_{n+1}$ based on $(X,Y, x_{n+1})$ since its variance $\sigma_{n+1}^2$ is fundamentally unknown without further assumptions.
+Chapter \ref{sec::conformal-prediction} will discuss the problem of prediction under a modified statistical framework. \end{enumerate}